 Also, Casino Bankers typically have moderate Enterprising interests.
 Enterprising occupations frequently involve starting up and carrying out projects.
 These occupations can involve leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Casino Banker tend to value Support, Relationships, and Independence.
+Compared to most people, those working as a Casino Banker tend to value Relationships, Support, and Independence.

-Second, Casino Bankers moderately value Relationships.
+Most importantly, Casino Bankers moderately value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.

 Lastly, Casino Bankers somewhat value Independence.
 Occupations that satisfy this work value allow employees to work on their own and make decisions.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

 In order to perform their job successfully, people who work as Casino Bankers must consistently demonstrate qualities such as attention to detail, dependability, and integrity.